TomTom: Open Map Community Controversies

 In 2012, Tomtom made aggressive remarks on reliability of OpenStreetMap, an open-source mapping platform.
-TomTom would state that the openness of OpenStreetMap leads to vandalism to their data citing the case where Google Contractors were found to be vandalizing OpenStreetMap data with “100,000” vandalism incidents which was then found to be false but rather only a handful of the data changes were considered malicious, which was then reverted by the OpenStreetMap community.
+TomTom would state that the openness of OpenStreetMap leads to vandalism to its data citing the case where Google Contractors were found to be vandalizing OpenStreetMap data with “100,000” vandalism incidents which was then found to be false but rather only a handful of the data changes were considered malicious, which was then reverted by the OpenStreetMap community.

 Evaluation by researchers found that in Germany the difference between OSM and TomTom’s street network coverage was 9%.
 OSM in fact exceeded TomTom’s street network dataset by 27%.

 Since 2012, TomTom has worked alongside OpenStreetMap with organised editing activities, and have been one of many sponsors of The State of The Map Conference for the OpenStreetMap community.

 Competition

 TomTom's main retail car satellite navigation competitors are MiTAC (Navman and Magellan Navigation) and Garmin.

 TomTom's main autonomous driving HD maps competitor is Here, which is owned by a consortium of German automotive companies including Audi, BMW, and Daimler.